Drug residue analysis

 - GC-MS (gas chromatography coupled with mass spectrometry) : used for volatile molecules or after derivatization of compounds.

-Matrices concerned
+Matrices concerned:

 - Foods of animal origin : meat, milk, eggs, fish, crustaceans, which may contain residues from veterinary treatments.

-Regulatory and health issues
+Regulatory and health challenges:

-Monitoring of drug residues meets several requirements:
+Monitoring drug residues addresses several imperatives:

 - Compliance with maximum residue limits (MRLs) set by European and international regulations.